nullteam6/miro-java/README.md

-# Miro Restful API
+# Miro back-end
-Restful API written in Java for Miro.

-Written in Java utilizing Spring, Spring MVC and various other Spring Libraries.
+Written in Java with Spring and Hibernate.
+RESTfully speaks JSON.